Franco-yvr/Name_Directory/README.md

 -	the application displays the results in alphabetical order of the result’s first name
 -	the application displays “Displaying __ results” at the bottom of the screen 4-	When the user erases the “Search” text field, types a new entry, then presses enter, the application proceeds with the new search.
-5-	When the user clicks on “Interface#1” button, the application returns the “Interface#1”.
+5-	When the user clicks on “Interface#1” button, the application returns the “Interface#1”."

 Part1 Structure & implementation

+Functions for Name Class:                   Name (Constructor)
+                                            getName
+                                            getName

+Functions for Description Class:            Description (Constructor)
+                                            getDescription
+                                            setDescription

+Functions for WhereTag Class:               WhereTag (Constructor)
+                                            convertIntoList(REQUIRES ATTENTION)
+                                            addTag
+                                            getTag
+                                            removeTag
+                                            indexOf

+Functions for ConnectTag Class:             ConnectTag (Constructor)
+                                            convertIntoList(REQUIRES ATTENTION)
+                                            addTag
+                                            getTag
+                                            removeTag
+                                            indexOf

+Functions for Profile Class:                Profile(Constructor)
+                                            CreateNewProfile(REQUIRES ATTENTION)

+Need to do: Abstract the tag folders
+            create search
+            Learn JSON file
+            Learn Android Studio
+            implement the search function
+            Implement the Result function
+            Test the SaveAction and search function

+Fixes: Need to figure out the public and private field
+       Need to reassess the search function paper